-- Make sure your child always has their reliever inhaler (usually blue) with them (and their spacer if they have one) to use quickly if they get asthma symptoms while they’re exercising.
+- Make sure your child always has their reliever inhaler (usually blue) and spacer with them to use quickly if they get asthma symptoms while they’re exercising.

 - Watch out for hay fever when your child is exercising outdoors.
 If pollen is one of your child’s triggers, make sure they’re taking the right medicines to treat their hay fever alongside their usual asthma medicines.

-Help them to understand that the one thing they mustn’t do is carry on and ignore symptoms.
-If your child has asthma symptoms when they exercise, they need to stop, take their blue reliever inhaler and wait for their symptoms to go before starting again.
+Help them to understand that the one thing they mustn’t do is ignore symptoms and carry on.
+If your child has asthma symptoms when they exercise, they need to stop, take their blue reliever inhaler and wait for their symptoms to stop before starting again.

 If your child is:

 - finding it hard to breathe, or feeling like they can’t breathe in properly, and/or

 - saying they have a tight feeling in their chest or that their chest hurts, and/or

 - stop what they’re doing straight away